Functional-Bus-Description-Language/afbd/tests/co-simulations/paramProc/README.md

 ------------------------------------------------------------------
 ```

-## 0
-Test checking `proc` without any parameter or return.
-In such case only call signal must be generated on address write.

 ## 1
 Test checking `proc` with 2 parameters and no returns.
 Both parameters are single with `SingleOneReg` access type, and are placed in the same register.